ibexa/documentation-developer/docs/ai_actions/extend_ai_actions.md

 You can manage them using the following methods:

-- Create them with `ActionConfigurationServiceInterface::createActionConfiguration()`, passing the [ActionConfigurationCreateStruct](../api/php_api/php_api_reference/classes/Ibexa-Contracts-ConnectorAi-ActionConfiguration-ActionConfigurationCreateStruct.html).
+- Creating them with `ActionConfigurationServiceInterface::createActionConfiguration()` by passing the [ActionConfigurationCreateStruct](../api/php_api/php_api_reference/classes/Ibexa-Contracts-ConnectorAi-ActionConfiguration-ActionConfigurationCreateStruct.html).
-- Update them with `ActionConfigurationServiceInterface::updateActionConfiguration()`, passing the [ActionConfigurationUpdateStruct](../api/php_api/php_api_reference/classes/Ibexa-Contracts-ConnectorAi-ActionConfiguration-ActionConfigurationUpdateStruct.html).
+- Updating them with `ActionConfigurationServiceInterface::updateActionConfiguration()` by passing the [ActionConfigurationUpdateStruct](../api/php_api/php_api_reference/classes/Ibexa-Contracts-ConnectorAi-ActionConfiguration-ActionConfigurationUpdateStruct.html).
-- Delete them with `ActionConfigurationServiceInterface::deleteActionConfiguration()`, passing the [ActionConfigurationInterface](../api/php_api/php_api_reference/classes/Ibexa-Contracts-ConnectorAi-ActionConfigurationInterface.html).
+- Deleting them with `ActionConfigurationServiceInterface::deleteActionConfiguration()` by passing the [ActionConfigurationInterface](../api/php_api/php_api_reference/classes/Ibexa-Contracts-ConnectorAi-ActionConfigurationInterface.html).

 See the [AI Actions event reference](ai_action_events.md#action-configurations-management) for a list of events related to these operations.